 Envoy Connect Audio Player

 The Envoy Connect is a small, simple-to-use audiobook player which can hold up to twenty books and is designed for people who cannot use a smart product.
 Books need to be downloaded to the Envoy using the i-access Kiosk downloading software which connects to the i-access library catalogue.
 The Envoy Connect can be purchased from the Vision Australia Shop

 i-access Kiosk downloading software

-The i-access Kiosk software allows you to easily choose titles to be added or removed from your computer.
-If you also have a portable Envoy Connect player, you can also download audio books directly to the player.
-To download the Kiosk software, click here.
+The i-access Kiosk software allows you to easily choose the titles to be added or removed on the computer.
+If you also have a portable Envoy Connect player, you can download audio books directly to the player.
+Download the Kiosk software here.

 Library members can use their own devices to read library materials.
 This may include:

 - Smart phone

 - DAISY players using the Kiosk software or i-access Library to manage titles